YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBWCVERIFYSTART, Database file xxxx, write cache verification started by pid pppp [aaaa] at transaction number bbbb

-Run Time Information: This indicates that process-id pppp (aaaa in hexadecimal), has started a verification of the database cache for the database file xxxx.
+Run Time Information: This indicates that process-id pppp (aaaa in hexadecimal) has started a verification of the database cache for the database file xxxx.

 Action: -